 It Improves Productivity

 In adults, caffeine has many beneficial effects.
-It increases energy, decreases fatigue, enhances physical, motor, and cognitive performance, boosts alertness, wakefulness, and feelings of energy, and decreases mental fatigue.
+It increases energy, decreases fatigue, enhances physical, motor, and cognitive performance, boosts alertness, perks up attention, and feelings of energy, and decreases mental fatigue.

 It also increases one’s ability to concentrate and focus attention, and promotes the ability to solve problems requiring reasoning.
 We should keep in mind that for some people with underlying conditions, such as anxiety, caffeine can have negative effects.